 Refer to the Operating System Configuration chapter of the CAASPP and ELPAC Technical Specifications and Configuration Guide for Online Testing for instructions on identifying current versions of the secure browser for testing for supported devices and downloading and installing the secure browser.

 Test Administrator Interface

-The Test Administrator Interface is the application test administrators use to create test sessions for students to test.
-A test administrator must select the Remote or Hybrid test administration option to access the web-based Student Testing Interface to test students remotely.
+The Test Administrator Interface is the application TAs use to create test sessions for students to test.
+A TA must select the Remote or Hybrid test administration option to access the web-based Student Testing Interface to test students remotely.